react-native-cookies/cookies/README.md

   console.log('CookieManager.set =>', done);
 });

 *NB:* When no `domain` is specified, url host will be used instead.
-Domains starting with a dot e.g. `.example.com` will set the cookie for `http://example.com` or `http://something.example.com` or even `http://something.something.example.com`.
-In the majority of cases domains starting with a dot are a safer bet to ensure iOS takes them in correctly.
 *NB:* When no `path` is specified, an empty path `/` will be assumed.

 // Set cookies from a response header